MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

 ### How many customers can join a Dynamics 365 Remote Assist mobile group call?

-Right now, there aren't any limitation to the number of participants in a group call.
-However, the more participants in a call, the more likely it is to have performace issues, feature degregation, or delays in viewing annotations.
+Right now, there are no limitations to the number of participants in a group call.
+However, with a large number of participants, you may experience some performance issues, such as delays in viewing annotations.